khoacai/DeepLearningStockTraderRepGH/README.md

 # DeepLearningStockTraderRepGH
-The project for applying ML to trade stocks (using Python)
+This project is created for applying ML to trade stocks.